-- We have a number of before and after school activities, which many pupils including those with SEND choose to take part in. - We have a wide variety of regular educational visits (as well as Year 5 residential); we work hard to ensure the visits we choose are accessible to all, making adaptations for pupils with SEND and providing additional staff to support inclusion on trips if needed. - Again, we work in partnership with parents to ensure the inclusion of children with SEND.
+- We have a number of after-school activities, which many pupils including those with SEND choose to take part in. - Examples of clubs include: Art Club / French Club (Year 1), Gardening Club (Year 3), Choir (Years 4/5/6), as well as a variety of sports clubs. - We have a wide variety of educational visits (as well as Year 5 residential); we work hard to ensure the visits we choose are accessible to all, making adaptations for pupils with SEND and providing additional staff to support inclusion on trips if needed. - Again, we work in partnership with parents to ensure the inclusion of children with SEND.